hujhax/austin-improv-wiki/Troupes/Firth & Arjet.md

 **Firth & Arjet** (frequently written with no spaces: **Firth&Arjet**) was an improv duo.

 ## History
-They duo started in January 2007, winning a series of *[[Shows/Cagematch]]* competition shows with a signature half-scripted format.
-Later, they started working with [[Performers/Asaf Ronen]] as their director and coach, and worked on character-focused formats.
+They duo started in January 2007, winning a series of *[[Shows/Cagematch|Cagematch]]* competition shows with a signature half-scripted format.
+Later, they started working with [[Performers/Asaf Ronen|Asaf Ronen]] as their director and coach, and worked on character-focused formats.

-Firth and Arjet headlined *[[Shows/The Free Fringe]]* from its premiere on 1/5/12 until their last performance, on 8/9/12.
+Firth and Arjet headlined *[[Shows/The Free Fringe|The Free Fringe]]* from its premiere on 1/5/12 until their last performance, on 8/9/12.

 The troupe went on hiatus in 2012, when Kristin moved to Philadelphia.